-Favourite Norwegian sports include skiing, running, biking, hiking, football (soccer) and handball.
+Favourite Norwegian sports include skiing, running, biking, hiking, soccer, American football and handball.
 Norway has world-class skiing, football and handball teams.
 Each sport has a championship or race that every Norwegian either participates in, cheers for or watches on television.
 Norwegians are very concerned with equality, except when it comes to sports.
 They are extremely proud of their sports heroes and sports victories.
 Even historical pride comes into play when it comes to sports.

 There are a number of famous international sporting events that take place in Oslo annually.
 The Birkebeiner is a national institution, with a series of skiing, running and biking races commemorating a political party and an event of national importance involving a former king from the 13th century.
 Originally a cross-country ski race, the Birkebeinerrennet attracts 16,000 participants each year.
 The course is 54km (33.5 miles) long.
 The Birkebeinerrittet is the world’s largest cross-country bicycle race with 17,500 participants.
 Finally, the Birkebeinerlopet is the largest running race in Norway, with 7,000 participants, covering 13 miles (21km), passing through mountains and forest.
 Some say that every Norwegian business leader will or should at some point compete in the Birkebeiner.

 Skiing in Oslo